SyedKhawarAli/syedkhawarali.github.io/index.md

 ### centralized controlled automation system

 A project on home/industrial automation system which provides a central system that can control and create communication between all aspects of house/industry using [android application](https://play.google.com/store/apps/details?id=com.support.android.iotechSvitch&hl=en), remote control and internet.
-Basic features includes Switching, Scheduling and Power consumption analysis of appliances
+Basic features includes Switching, Scheduling and Power consumption analysis of appliances.

 ### On-line Quiz system (website)

-A website that create, conduct and evaluate quiz for teachers and students.
-For this website I work as a front end developer And work on dreamware(software) for HTML, java Script, jQuery coding.
-I also work on wamp server for working on data base for website (e.g creating databases and tables and inserting data in tables)
+A website that create, conduct and evaluate quizzes for teachers and students.
+I work as a front end developer And used dreamware(software) for HTML, java Script, jQuery programming.
+I also worked on wamp server to manage database of website (e.g creating databases and tables and inserting data in tables)

 ### Doctor Clinic website

 Website to maintain and analyze the doctor’s records.
-User can check doctors timing for hospital and personal clinic.I work as a front end developer and used Dreamware for programming purpose.
+User can check doctors timing for hospital and personal clinic.
+I work as a front end developer and used Dreamware for programming purpose.

 ## Games